HTTP-APIs/http-apis.github.io/Parser.md

 Finally we add all the classes with or without operations defined on them to the api doc and we generate entrypoint for system .

+## Usage of Doc Writer Module

+Doc Writer module is being used at serveral places to form the Hydra Api Documentation .
+The following classes have been used :  <br><br>
+    1. HydraClass :
+        Hydra Class is being used to create hydra class after parsing the object referred in the 'path' object .<br>
+    2. HydraDoc : HydraDoc is being used to initialise     Api Documentation using name , title ,              description , api name and base url.
+    3. HydraClassProp: HydraClassProp is used to add       "SupportedProperty" to the Hydra Class. <br>
+    4. HydraClassOp: HydraClassOp is used to add           "SupportedOperation" to the Hydra Class <br>